Our Easton DUI Lawyers provide Aggressive DUI Defense in Lehigh County, Monroe County & Northampton County.

-For a more detailed explanation of the problems with this test, see our sample walk-and-turn cross-examination from an actual DUI case conducted by our Lehigh Valley DUI Lawyers.
+For a more detailed explanation of the problems with this test, see our sample walk-and-turn cross-examination from an actual DUI case conducted by our Northampton County DUI Lawyers.

 When conducting the one-leg stand test during a DUI stop, Lehigh Valley police instruct the alleged DUI driver to stand with one foot approximately sex inches off the ground and count aloud until the officer tells them they can stop. (which should happen in 30 seconds).
 The One-Leg-Stand-Test has four clues, or indicia of intoxication:

 Problems with the one-leg-stand test include: unsuitable surface conditions, a lack of physical or mental fitness in the DUI suspect, improper footwear, improper timing by the police officer and any movement by the police officer can cause imbalance in the tested individual.

 The federal government has found that, even when conducted under perfect conditions, the one-leg-stand test is only 65% accurate.

 Read our Lehigh Valley DUI Lawyers’ actual cross-examination on the one-leg-stand test from an actual Northampton County DUI case for more information.